Empty Homes

 Unsure what to do with an Empty Property?

-If you have an Empty Property and are unsure of the options avaliable to you.
-Please complete the below Empty Property Survey.
+If you have an Empty Property and are unsure of the options available to you.
+Please complete the our Empty Property Survey.
 Your details will be passed to a member of our Empty Property team.
 Based upon the information you provide, officers will be able to provide you with tailored advice and support.

 Enforcement Action